Top Kamala Harris aide resigns over harassment settlement

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+Wallace was director of the Division of Law Enforcement in the Department of Justice.
+Before that, he worked for Harris when she was San Francisco district attorney.

+Harris, a potential 2020 Democratic presidential contender, has been a strong supporter of the #MeToo movement.
+In June she introduced legislation to curb workplace harassment.

-The lawsuit by Danielle Hartley says Wallace harassed and demeaned her based on her gender.
-It says Wallace placed his computer printer under his desk and asked Hartley to crawl under to refill it.
+The lawsuit by Danielle Hartley alleges Wallace harassed and demeaned her based on her gender while she was working for him, according to the Bee.
+Hartley says Wallace placed his computer printer under his desk and routinely asked Hartley to crawl under to refill it with paper, while he was sitting there and sometimes with other men in the room.
+He also asked Hartley to do personal tasks not related to work.

+Hartley began as Wallace’s assistant in 2011.
+She reported the harassment to her supervisor and felt she was retaliated against, according to the lawsuit.
+She was transferred to another Department of Justice office by the end of 2014.